-“The outstanding example of perfect Russian Bass School”, Trofimov has performed on numerous occasions with Maestro Valery Gergiev, Tugan Sokhiev, Michael Güttler, Evgeny Nikitin, Olga Borodina, etc.
+“The outstanding example of perfect Russian Bass School”, Trofimov has performed on numerous occasions with Maestro Valery Gergiev, Tugan Sokhiev, Daniel Oren, Mariss Jansons, Michael Güttler, Evgeny Nikitin, Olga Borodina, etc.

-Some future engagements include a Tour with the Bolshoi Theatre as Archbishop in Maid of Orleans in France as well as performances at the renown Salzburg Festival as Priest in the new production of Lady Macbeth of Mzensk under the baton of Mariss Jansons, Zaccharia at the Deutsche Oper Berlin and the Mariinsky Theatre, title role in Boris Godunov with the San Francisco Symphony as well as at the Mariinsky Theatre, Ivan the Terrible in Maid of Pskov at the Mariinsky and the Bolshoi Theatre.
+Some recent successes include a Role Debut as Procida in Mariinsky’s new production I Vespri Siciliani, as well as another role debut as Zaccharia at the Opening of Arena Di Verona Summer Festival with Nabucco.
+A Tour with the Bolshoi Theatre as Archbishop in Maid of Orleans in France as well as performances at the Salzburg Festival as Priest in the new production of Lady Macbeth of Mzensk under the baton of Mariss Jansons.